Adequate Drug Treatment Records Can Help Ensure Food Safety

 If a farm’s treatment records are incomplete, a farm is more likely to send a cow to slaughter with violative drug residues in its edible tissue.

 Good control measures can help keep unsafe food from reaching consumers.
 In the restaurant industry, one such control measure is hand-washing.
-Frequent and effective hand-washing by restaurant employees greatly reduces the spread of foodborne illnesses.2 Just as good hand-washing techniques can help protect consumers, keeping adequate drug treatment records for food-producing animals can help keep food safe.
-By keeping careful records, livestock owners and dairy producers can know which drugs they used in their animals and when.
-Records can also help readily distinguish treated animals from untreated ones.
+Frequent and effective hand-washing by restaurant employees reduces the spread of foodborne illnesses.2 Just as good hand-washing techniques can help keep food safe, so can adequate drug treatment records for food-producing animals.
+Careful records can help livestock owners and dairy producers easily know which drugs they used in their animals and when and also help them readily distinguish treated animals from untreated ones.

 Inadequate drug treatment records, on the other hand, can increase the chance that unsafe food will get to consumers.
 “When farms fail to maintain appropriate controls concerning the medication of food-producing animals, they jeopardize the public health,” said Stuart F. Delery, Acting Assistant Attorney General for the Justice Department’s Civil Division.3